afnanmmir/AfnansNotes/content/notes/BackProp.md

 Before reading this, make sure to read the piece on [Gradient Descent](GradDesc.md), as this will build off of that piece.

 # Motivation
-From the gradient descent article, we saw that given input data $X$ and output data $Y$, we can approxiamate parameter values/matrices such as $W$ and $b$ that would best map data points in $x_i$ to their corresponding outputs $y_i$ using an iterative algorithm that would aim to minimize a loss/cost function.
+From the gradient descent article, we saw that given input data $X$ and output data $Y$, we can approximate parameter values/matrices such as $W$ and $b$ that would best map data points in $x_i$ to their corresponding outputs $y_i$ using an iterative algorithm that would aim to minimize a loss/cost function.
 We would find the gradient of the cost functions with respect to our parameters (in this case $W$ and $b$), and slowly descend towards a local minimum with the following equation:

 $$\Theta_{new} = \Theta_{old} - \alpha\nabla(J(\Theta))$$